datacoves/docs/docs/reference/security/README.md

 We save backups for at least seven (7) days.

-Our employees are dispersed remotely across the US and Latin America and offer service to consumers everywhere.
+Our employees are dispersed remotely across the US and Latin America and we offer service to consumers everywhere.
 We can practically give help from anywhere thanks to our distributed staff, which also lessens the effects of support interruptions in certain geographic areas.

 ## Security Protocols